liushuyu/plymouth-semaphore/README.md

 original design.
 Based on different stages they represent, there are a total of three semaphore patterns and five total schema.

+We have made some [video samples](DEMO.md) to demonstrate all of our semaphore schema.
+Play on loop,

 ### Semaphore: System Startup

 *Used by: System Startup, LiveKit/RescueKit Startup, S4 (Hibernation)